bertbert72/HomeAssistant_VirginTivo/README.md

 + Optionally use Tivo remote to control other media player devices (obscure I know!)
 + Services: find remote, send IR code, send keyboard command, last channel, live TV, switch to/from +1 channel, search for programme, subtitles on/off, "teleport".

 A sample configuration is in the repository with a full list of Virgin Media channels.
+Note that a channel scraper has been added in /resources to get the latest channels in a compatible format from https://www.tvchannellists.com.

 Alexa automation hints are provided in the automations/alexa folder by garywilson4.